VictorGlasser/CST8911_Midterm_Project/README.md

 1. Create a new Azure Cosmos DB for MongoDB
 2. Select vCore
+3. allow azure services access

 - Request unit would typically be cheaper for our use case, but vCore has a free tier

-3. Run mongodump to dump the database for migration
+4. Run mongodump to dump the database for migration

 ```bash
 mongodump --out ./dump
 ```

-4. Run mongorestore to restore the dump on the cosmos db cluster
+5. Run mongorestore to restore the dump on the cosmos db cluster

 ```bash
 mongorestore --uri '<cluster connection string>' ./dump